 Your first day of tattoo aftercare might vary depending on your artist’s recommendations.
 Most commonly however, your artist will hydrate your tattoo, then wrap it with clear film or a bandage to keep it protected.

-Some artists might recommend leaving it on longer, but it depends on who you consult.
+- Though you will be dying to look at your tattoo, make sure to keep your bandage in tact for the first 2-4 hours after you walk out of the tattoo shop.
+(Some artists might recommend leaving it on longer, but it depends on who you consult.
 The most important is to keep it protected for the first few hours.
-Depending on tattoo placement, aftercare can be easy or complicated.
+Depending on tattoo placement, aftercare can be easy or complicated).

 These will undoubtedly be the most sensitive days of the tattoo aftercare process.
 It’s important not to rebandage a tattoo after day 1.